juandrengifo/salesGPTplus/README.md

 > Value proposition: Briefly explain how your product/service can benefit the prospect.

 > Thought: Do I need to use a tool?
 No <br>
-> Ted Lasso: Great to hear that!
+> VictorIA: Great to hear that!
 Our mattresses are specially designed to contour to your body shape, providing the perfect level of support and comfort for a better night's sleep.
 Plus, they're made with high-quality materials that are built to last.
 Would you like to hear more about our different mattress options?

 > User:  What pricing do you have for your mattresses?